Fire Integrity

 Verification

-The methodology has been verified thorugh experiments performed at RISE Fire Research AS.
-The graphs below display temperature profile for the six innermost threads (bolt and nut) in a compact flange, both with and without passive fire protection.
+The graphs below show the temperature profiles of the six innermost threads (bolt and nut) in a compact flange, both with and without passive fire protection (PFP).

 Fire integrity of structures

-Requirements regarding Passive Fire Protection (PFP) are found in ISO 13702 Petroleum and natural gas industries – Control and mitigation of fires and explosions on offshore production installation.
-Requirements and guidelines (Ch.
-12 and Appendix B.9), as well as in NORSOK S-001.
-Onshore and offshore oil & gas installations shall be able to withstand the specified fire design accidental loads.
-This load is normally found in the installations risk analysis and/or in the Design Accidental Load specification.
+Requirements for Passive Fire Protection (PFP) are defined in ISO 13702 – Petroleum and natural gas industries: Control and mitigation of fires and explosions on offshore production installations (Chapter 12 and Appendix B.9), as well as in NORSOK S-001.
+Both onshore and offshore oil & gas installations must be designed to withstand specified fire design accidental loads (DALs).

 Do you want more information?